ChapelR/serious-npm/readme.md

 ## Meta Posts

 "Meta" posts are special posts that exist outside of the normal episode structure.
-Things like an About page, recaps, etc. Meta posts are automatically added to the sidebar as links; clicking these links renders the meta episode.
+Things like an About page, recaps, etc. Meta posts are automatically added to the sidebar as links; clicking these links renders the meta post.
 To create one, make sure the `episode` parameter in the front matter is `meta` rather than a number.
-There is also an additional `link` parameter that can be used to label the sidebar link; if a `link` parameter isn't provided, the `title` is used instead.
+There is also an additional `link` parameter that can be used to change the the sidebar link text; if a `link` parameter isn't provided, the `title` is used instead.
+If you set the `link` parameter to `_` (a single underscore) to prevent a sidebar link from being created at all.

 ```
 ---
 title: About My Story
 link: About
+label : Learn more...
 subtitle: This is a meta post!
 episode: meta
 description: Meta posts are awesome!